Ben 10: Destroy All Aliens

-Ben 10: Destroy All Aliens is a 2012 animated superhero television film that premiered on Cartoon Network Asia on March 11, 2012, and in the United States on Cartoon Network March 23, 2012, as part of "Ben 10 Week" which ran from March 19, 2012 – March 24, 2012.
+Ben 10: Destroy All Aliens is a 2012 animated superhero television film that premiered on Cartoon Network Asia on March 11, 2012, and on Cartoon Network in the United States on March 23, 2012, as part of "Ben 10 Week" which ran from March 19 – March 24, 2012.
 The events of the film take place after the final episode of the series and before the events of Ben 10: Race Against Time.
 It was officially unveiled at San Diego Comic-Con in 2011.
 This is Cartoon Network Asia's first film in collaboration with Cartoon Network Studios.
 It is considered the official three-part finale of the 2005 animated series.